Bardowick: History

-The town was first mentioned in 795 AD and was raised to city status in 972 by Otto I. Its name is derived from the Longobardi, the tribe for whom it was the home and centre.
-From it the colonization of Lombardy started under their nontrinitarian Arian king Alboin.
+Bardowiek was founded in the 8th century by Charlemagne, who established a bishopric in it, and until its destruction by Henry the Lion in 1189, it was the most prosperous commercial city of north Germany.
+Its name is derived from the Longobardi, the tribe for whom it was the home and centre, and from it the colonization of Lombardy started.

+The town was first mentioned in 795 AD and was raised to city status in 972 by Otto I.

 In 1146 the collegiate church of Saints Peter and Paul is recorded first.
 In 1186 the then competent Prince-Bishop of Verden, Tammo (d.
 1188), further privileged the collegiate church.

 The city was razed to the ground, with the exception of the churches, in 1189 by Henry the Lion.
 Until that time, it was the most prosperous commercial city in northern Germany.

 Today's building of the former collegiate, meanwhile Lutheran church (Bardowicker Dom, with Dom being used in German language - pars pro toto - as a synecdoche for collegiate churches and cathedrals alike) was erected between 1389 and 1485.